Substra/substrafl/docs/technical/task_execution.rst

 Then copy the wheel to the Docker image.
 This is not the preferred method as it can lead to difficulties of knowing which version was used: there may be local changes to the code.

-Please note that in editable mode connect-tools is re-installed in the image.
+Please note that in editable mode substratools is re-installed in the image.

 User dependencies